phuonglh/vn.vitk/README.md

-This is the third release of a Vietnamese text processing toolkit, which is called "Vitk", developed by [Phuong LE-HONG](http://mim.hus.vnu.edu.vn/phuonglh) at College of Sciences, Vietnam National University in Hanoi.
+This is the third release of a Vietnamese text processing toolkit, which is called "Vitk", developed by [Phuong LE-HONG](http://mim.hus.vnu.edu.vn/phuonglh) at College of Science, Vietnam National University in Hanoi.

 There are some toolkits for Vietnamese text processing which are already published.
 However, most of them are not readily scalable for